sds/scss-lint/README.md

 ## Usage

-Run `scss-lint` from the command line by passing it files you want to lint:
+Run `scss-lint` from the command-line by passing in a directory (or multiple directories) to recursively scan:

+    scss-lint app/assets/stylesheets/

+You can also specify a list of files explicitly:

     scss-lint app/assets/stylesheets/**/*.css.scss